The purpose of this code of conduct is to provide a safe, harassment-free learning environment.

 - Focus on impact, not intention.
 This includes considerations like offering warnings if forthcoming content or topics may be difficult

 - Attempt collaboration before conflict

-If you are being harassed or notice that someone else is being harassed, please contact an event organizer immediately.
+If you are being harassed or notice that someone else is being harassed, please contact an event organizer immediately via email or by heading to the registration desk.
 Anonymity will be maintained as much as possible, but may be compromised if action is required.

 If you are interested in Codes of Conduct, here are some key people and resources that have helped us learn about and implement ours: